root-project/web/manual/trees/index.md

 `kOverwrite` in the `Write()` method causes the tree to be overwritten.

-## Examples for writing and reading tress
+## Examples for writing and reading trees

 The following sections are examples of writing and reading trees that range in complexity from a simple tree with a few variables to a tree with folders and complex event objects.